The main issues for illiterate women from remote mountains in Qinghai are —

 - STOP the risk for these young women of early marriage or unwanted arranged marriage through the promise of receiving employable skills and the potential to support their families ongoing;

-- ENABLE these young women to have a genuinely sustainable income generating opportunity and skills to rely on throughout their lives;
+- ENABLE these women to have a genuinely sustainable income generating opportunity and skills to rely on throughout their lives;

 This program solves these problems for 30 young women EVERY YEAR directly and also assists their families and children.
-They will also become wonderful examples to so many other young women trapped in this same situation.
+They will also become wonderful examples to so many other young women trapped in the same situation.
 Trainees will be trained on the materials picking, cutting, designing and sewing process systematically over six months.